Radioactive chemical elements and isotopes, nuclear reactors, installations and apparatus

 Q14.
 What is the period of validity of a licence?
 Can the validity of a licence be extended?
 How?

-The permission letter to import radioactive substances and radioactive sources is valid for no later than six months.
+The permission letter to import radioactive substances and radioactive sources is valid for no later than 2 (two) years.
 The legal entity who obtains the permission letter can only import once during the validity period of the permission letter.
-In cases where radioactive substances and radioactive sources are not imported during the validity period of the permission letter, the legal entity shall re-apply for the permission letter to import in accordance with the procedures as prescribed in Prakas No. 0126 dated 1 April 2021, issued by the MME.

 Q15.
 Is there any penalty for the non-utilization of a licence or a portion of a licence?